sodafoundation/architecture-analysis/specs/capri/orchestration_automation_design.md

 **Authors:** [Himanshu](https://github.com/himanshuvar), [Erik Xu](https://github.com/wisererik), [Ashit](https://github.com/kumarashit )

-This document proposes a design for automation and orchestration design.
+This document proposes a design for automation and orchestration.
 ## Background
 OpenSDS is aimed at addressing the storage integration challenges of both the cloud native environment and traditional IT environment.
 As part of this mission, Orchestration and Automation will be introduced in this document.